youssefe82/v0-system-prompts-and-models/README.md

 I managed to get ~~a big part of~~ FULL official v0 and Cursor (Sonnet-3.7 based) system prompts and AI models.
 Over 3k lines

 # There have been some allegations of the VP of AI of v0, Jared Palmer, saying that the system prompt is a hallucination.
-I can ensure it is NOT, and that he's lying.
-Check this out: https://x.com/viarnes/status/1898078086798901329?s=46
+I can ensure it is NOT, and that he's lying: https://x.com/viarnes/status/1898078086798901329?s=46

 # What do you want to see next? ---> Open an issue.